laelymenyon/dockerGGIR/README.md

   vvanhees/ggir-default
 ```

 Acknowledgment: Code inspired by [blog post](https://www.r-bloggers.com/running-your-r-script-in-docker/) by Oliver Guggenbühl.
-I replaced the -v command with the --mount for mounting files and folders.
+I replaced the -v command with the --mount for mounting files and folders as I read elsewhere that that is best practise nowadays.